 From 1967 to 1972, petitioner Owen served as Chief of the Independence Police Department at the pleasure of the City Manager.

-1/ Friction between Owen and City Manager Alberg flared openly in early 1972, when charges surfaced that the Police Department's property room was mismanaged.
+Friction between Owen and City Manager Alberg flared openly in early 1972, when charges surfaced that the Police Department's property room was mismanaged.
 The City Manager initiated a full internal investigation.

 In early April, the City Auditor reported that the records in the property room were so sparse that he could not conduct an audit.
-The City Counselor also reported that "there was no evidence of any criminal acts, or violation of any state law or municipal ordinances, in the administration of the property room."
-560 F.2d 925, 928 (CA8 1977).
+The City Counselor reported that "there was no evidence of any criminal acts, or violation of any state law or municipal ordinances, in the administration of the property room."
+560 F. 2d 925, 928 (CAS 1977).
 In a telephone call on April 10, the City Manager asked Owen to resign and offered him another position in the Department.
 The two met on the following day.
-Alberg expressed his unhappiness over the property room situation and again requested that

-Owen step down.
+Alberg expressed his unhappiness over the property room situation and again requested that Owen step down.
 When Owen refused, the City Manager responded that he would be fired.
+421 F. Supp., at 1114-1115.

-On April 13, the City Manager asked Lieutenant Cook of the Police Department if he would be willing to take over as Chief.
-Alberg also released the following statement to the public:
+On April 13, the City Manager asked Lieutenant Cook of the Police Department if he would be willing to take over as